lin380/coursebook/docs/09-inference.md

 #> $ education      <dbl> 2, 2, 2, 2, 1, 1, 2, 2, 1, 1, 2, 2, 1, 1, 1, 1, 1, 1, 1…
 ```

 We prepared a data dictionary that reflects this transformed dataset.
-Let's read that file and then view it Table \@ref(tab:i-sdac-disfluencies-diciontary-read-run).
+Let's read that file and then view it Table \@ref(tab:i-sdac-disfluencies-dictionary).

 ```r